fablestudio/comfydeploy/README.md

 #### What I will be doing for the next couple days
 1. Documentation and tutorials to set up ComfyDeploy
-2. Explore what problems to solve that could resonate with us.
+2. Explore new problems that could resonate with us.

 ### Credits